tomaka/spec/src/blocks.md

 ## Block header

-A *block header* is defined as the concatenation of:
+A *block header* is a collection of bytes defined as the concatenation of:

 - An *unsigned block header* (see below).
 - A 32 bytes *signature*.

-An *unsigned block header* is defined as the concatenation of the following bytes:
+An *unsigned block header* is a collection of bytes defined as the concatenation of:

 - *Parent hash*: 32 bytes.
-- *Block number*: A little-endian 32 bits unsigned integer.
+- *Block number*: Little-endian 32 bits unsigned integer.
 - *State root*: 32 bytes.
 - *Extrinsics root*: 32 bytes.
-- *Number of digest items*: A SCALE-compact-encoded number equal to the number of digest items.
+- *Number of digest items*: SCALE-compact-encoded number equal to the number of digest items.
 - *Digest items*: Zero or more digest items.
 See below.

 ### Digest item